gaelyn/TIL/ruby/guard_clauses.md

-# Guard Clause
+## Guard Clause

-A guard clause is a line of code that guard the rest of the code against certain criteria Example from `/ruby-exercises/mythical-creatures/medusa.rb` :
+A guard clause is a line of code that guards the rest of the code against certain criteria.

+Example from `~/turing/ruby-exercises/mythical-creatures/lib/medusa.rb` :
 ```
 def stare(victim)
   return false if statues.count >= 3